Kafū, aged forty-one.

 March 3rd.

-Shamisen and musical accompaniment were officially suspended.
+The shamisen and musical accompaniments had been officially suspended.

 March 4th.